vincentditlevinz/demo/readme.md

-# SpringBoot + Camel + RabbitMQ
+# SpringBoot + Camel + RabbitMQ + Minio + K8s Api + Rest + Grpc
-This demo shows how to use Apache Camel in a SpringBoot application to read/write into an already existing queue.
+This demo shows how to use Apache Camel in a SpringBoot application for a bunch of technologies we have to integrate.
 ## RabbitMQ setup
 We use a RabbitMQ setup in a K8s GCP cluster.
 The setup is same as the one described in [RabbitMQ official documentation](https://www.rabbitmq.com/kubernetes/operator/quickstart-operator.html)